arjun8429/final_year_project/README.md

 5. Navigate to project directory ( BloodDonation)
 6. write the command - python3 manage.py runserver
 7. Click on the link to start the project
+8. Synthetic donor dataset is the dataset used in this project
+9. Model is trained on decision tree
+10. The target column is "Donation made in March 2023"